meltano/meltano/docs/src/README.md

 ## A UI for management and monitoring

-In line with [our current focus](/docs/#focus) on data engineers comfortable with CLIs and version control, Meltano is optimized for usage through the [`meltano` CLI](/docs/command-line-interface.html) and direct changes to the [`meltano.yml` project file](/docs/project.html#meltano-yml-project-file).
+Meltano is optimized for usage through the [`meltano` CLI](/docs/command-line-interface.html) and direct changes to the [`meltano.yml` project file](/docs/project.html#meltano-yml-project-file).